Commercial Course

 What are the requirements to become a Commercial Pilot?

-You must hold at least a Private Pilot certificate and meet eligibility requirements outlined in 14 CFR §61.123.
-These requirements include, with limited exceptions, a minimum of 250 hours of total flight time.
+You must hold at least a Private Pilot certificate and meet the eligibility requirements in 14 CFR §61.123, which include, with limited exceptions, a minimum of 250 hours of total flight time.

 -